Vaping Equipment Explained – A Beginners’ Guide to Vape Hardware

 Replaceable coil heads may incorporate adjustable airflow.
 This gives you even more control over flavour and vapour production.
 As you can remove the coils from the clearomizer, you can easily clean out the tank before you change flavours.
 Clearomizers are available with coil heads that boast a variety of resistances, including those suitable for sub-ohm vaping.
 You should check the details of any clearomizers that you are interested in to discover the resistance range supported by the device.

 Clearomizers with replaceable coil heads are extremely versatile pieces of kit and provide the majority of vapers with the options they need.
-But when you feel it’s time to dabble in customising your gear, rebuildable coils will be what you need.
+But when you feel it’s time to dabble in customising your vaping equipment, rebuildable coils will be what you need.

 Rebuildable coils offer the greatest scope for customising your vaping experience and will maximise your flavour and vapour production.
 But you need to learn how to build the coils and must understand the properties of the different types of wire at your disposal.
 Building the coils requires an investment in tools and will take time.
 If you are the sort of person who enjoys a little DIY then rebuildable coils could be for you.
 But if convenience is king then perhaps not.
 Rebuildable coils enable you to explore a variety of resistance wires and wicking materials to create a vaping device which is absolutely tailored to your requirements.
 However, there are dangers associated with this equipment and so you must ensure that you know how to use it safely.